robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/agent-linux-troubleshoot.md

 3. Reiniciar OMI: <br/>
 `sudo scxadmin -restart`

-## <a name="issue-you-are-not-seeing-any-data-in-the-azure-portal"></a>Problema: Você não vê os dados no portal do Azure
+## <a name="issue-you-are-not-seeing-any-data-in-the-azure-portal"></a>Problema: você não está vendo nenhum dado no Portal do Azure

 ### <a name="probable-causes"></a>Causas prováveis